IG Live Q&A with CannaCon

 We’ve been talking about New York.
-We were wondering like what the deal is with shows there now with things changing and laws changing.
+We were wondering what the deal is with shows there now with the laws changing.
 We definitely want to check out New York.
 Would that be a 2022 show or would that be this year?

 Nice.
 That’s awesome, that’s exciting.

 Again, thank you for being here.
 Can you tell us a little bit about yourself?
 Where are you from?
 What were you doing before getting involved in cannabis conferences?